hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + $\therefore\;$ used for document retrival
   + expecting much better codes using a deep autoencorder than using latent semantic analysis
   + results:
-    + 10 components extracted w/ a deep autoencoders > 50 documents extracted w/ linear method like latent semantic analysis
+    + 10 components extracted w/ a deep autoencoders > 50 components extracted w/ linear method like latent semantic analysis
     + 2 components to visualize documents as a point in a 2D map > the first two principal components

 + Modeling similarity of documents